mstable/MIPs/MIPS/mip-15.md

 ### Early withdrawal fee

-To avoid users withdrawing early and potentially exploiting the governance process with e.g. purchasing MTA for a short-term only, swaying a vote and thus consequently unstaking, an early withdrawal $fee$ is charged based on the following equation:
+To avoid users withdrawing early and potentially exploiting the governance process with e.g. purchasing MTA for a short-term only, swaying a vote and thus consequently unstaking, an early withdrawal \\(fee\\) is charged based on the following equation:

-$$
+\\[
 fee =
 \begin{cases}
 10 & 0 \leq x\leq 2\\
 \sqrt{ \frac{300}{x} }-2.5 , & 2 <x< 48 \\
 0 & x\leq48
 \end{cases}
-$$
+\\]

-With $x$ as the weeks since the user has staked.
-For $x$ the `weightedTimestamp` is used, which would affect the staked duration if the staked amount increases.
+With \\(x\\) as the weeks since the user has staked.
+For \\(x\\) the `weightedTimestamp` is used, which would affect the staked duration if the staked amount increases.
 After week 48 the fees would be 0% for all withdrawals.
 The maximum fee is 10% for staking shorter or equal to 2 weeks.
 The graph below shows the gradual decay of the fee until it crosses 0% after 48 weeks.

 ![Withdraw Fee Decay](../assets/MIP-15/fee_decay.png)